MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 	for listen in server.listens:
 		# getaddrinfo() returns a linked list, but my C++ code is lazy
-		# and just assumes the first node is the only one we need, which seemed to work
+		# and just assumes the first node is the only one we need, which seemed to """work"""
 		bind_info = getaddrinfo()

 		# Raise an error if a server has both `listen localhost:8080;` and `listen 127.0.0.1:8080;`